OSGeo/gdal/doc/source/programs/gdaltindex.rst

     .. versionadded:: 3.9

-    Maximum pixel size that a raster should have to be selected.
+    Maximum pixel size in term of geospatial extent per pixel (resolution) that a raster should have to be selected.
 The pixel size is evaluated after reprojection of its extent to the target SRS defined by :option:`-t_srs`.